michaelcontento/awsenv/README.md

 This is the only command that will modify your current shell.
 Here is what this command does:

-1. Executes `awsenv rehash`
-2. Expose the usage of [awsenv][] to the world with the variables described below
+1. Exposes the usage of [awsenv][] to the world with the variables described below
-3. Configures various variables required by the [AWS][] tools:
+2. Configures various variables required by the [AWS][] tools:
     * Credential variables (e.g. `AWS_CREDENTIAL_FILE`)
     * Variables regarding the used identity file (e.g. `AWS_IDENTITY_FILE`)
     * Try to define `JAVA_HOME`, if not already set
-4. Add the used identity file to the `ssh-agent`
+3. Add the used identity file to the `ssh-agent`

 Run `awsenv init -` for yourself to see exactly what happens under the hood.